Paperback-iOS/website/src/faq/index.md

 Press the cloud button in the top-right corner of the Discover tab This process may need to be done each time the cookies expire, usually every three days.
 ::: info
-Sources requiring this process have a cloud icon in the app.
+Extensions requiring this process have a cloud icon in the app.
 :::

 ## Bugs and feature requests